Christina Hoff Sommers: Advocacy

+In 2019, Sommers endorsed Andrew Yang's campaign during the 2020 Democratic presidential primaries.

 Awards

-The Women's Political Caucus (NWPC) awarded Sommers with one of its twelve 2013 Exceptional Merit in Media Awards for her The New York Times article “The Boys at the Back.”
+The Women's Political Caucus (NWPC) awarded Sommers with one of its twelve 2013 Exceptional Merit in Media Awards for her The New York Times article "The Boys at the Back."
 In their description of the winners, NWPC states, "Author Christina Sommers asks whether we should allow girls to reap the advantages of a new knowledge based service economy and take the mantle from boys, or should we acknowledge the roots of feminism and strive for equal education for all?"

 Personal life

 Sommers married Fred Sommers, the Harry A. Wolfson Chair in Philosophy at Brandeis University, in 1981.
 He died in 2014.
-The marriage provided her a stepson, Tamler Sommers, who is a philosopher and podcast host.
+Through Fred, her stepson is Tamler Sommers; who is a philosopher and podcast host.